Stock futures steady ahead of jobs report

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In energy trading, benchmark U.S. crude added 17 cents to $64.89 a barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the international standard, rose 19 cents to $68.28 a barrel.
+In energy trading, benchmark U.S. crude slipped 17 cents to $64.54 a barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international standard, gave up 9 cents to $68.00 a barrel.

 The Associated Press contributed to this report.